pypa/pipx/README.md

 <a href="https://github.com/ambv/black"><img alt="Code style: black" src="https://img.shields.io/badge/code%20style-black-000000.svg"></a>

 *pipx is still a new project.
-Please submit issues if you have questions or bugs to report.*
+Please submit issues if you have questions or bugs to report.
+For comparison to pipsi, see [how does this compare to pipsi?](#how-does-this-compare-to-pipsi)*

 pipx makes running the latest version of a program as easy as
 ```
 > pipx BINARY
 ```
+This will install the package in a temporary directory, invoke the binary, then clean up after itself, leaving your system untouched.

 and (safely) installing a program globally as easy as
 ```
 > pipx install PACKAGE
 ```
+This will leave the package on your system, where it can be uninstalled or upgrade at any time with `pipx upgrade PACKAGE` or `pipx uninstall PACKAGE`.

 Read more on the [blog post](https://medium.com/@grassfedcode/bringing-some-of-javascripts-packaging-solutions-to-python-1b02430d589e).

 Notice that you **don't need to execute any install commands to run the binary**.